webplatform/docs-wpd/Creating_API_pages/index.md

 By virtue of the URL architecture we impose, there will be empty pages created as you assign the member pages to their URLs.
 This is the case with the '''objects''', '''properties''', '''methods''', and '''events''' intermediate pages in the '''apis''' namespace.

+You need to fill in these pages to avoid confusing the reader and to provide for navigation.

+===Filling with a query===

-You could plug in a Semantic MediaWiki query, as we do with the '''apis''' page, like this:
+To fill in the page, you could plug in a Semantic MediaWiki query, as we do with the '''apis''' page, like this:
  <nowiki>
 {{API_Listing
 |Query=[[Category:API_Objects]]